Subscribe to a

 Take 3 to 5 grams of vitamin C followed by 500 mg every 3 hours.

-Allow a zinc lozenge containing 10 to 20 mg of zinc in the form of zinc gluconate, zinc gluconate/glycine, or zinc acetate to dissolve in the back of your mouth.
+Allow a zinc lozenge containing 10 to 20 mg of zinc in the form of gluconate, gluconate/glycine, or zinc acetate to dissolve in the back of your mouth.
 Keep the lozenge in the mouth for at least 5 minutes or as long as you can.
 Swallowing the lozenge early reduces its effectiveness.
 After the Zinc Lozenge has melted, wait a few minutes and place another lozenge in your mouth.
 Repeat the zinc lozenge every hour for four hours and then reduce the frequency to every two to three hours while awake.
 If you wake up in the middle of the night, take the zinc lozenge again.

 Several times a day breathe steam from a humidifier or lie in your bathroom tub and allow hot water to shower on you while you breathe in the steam.
 This helps to loosen the mucus in your nose and lungs and you can cough out and blow out all the junk in your nasal passages and lung tissue.
 Stay in the tub breathing steam for at least 20 minutes and have a glass of water near you to drink from.
 Breathing this warm steam may do you as much or more good to ease symptoms of the common cold than most of the over the counter cough and cold medicines sold in pharmacies.